 Each year we set priorities and assign funding to a range of trail projects, which are carried out by a combination of paid trail crew employees and tireless, enthusiastic community volunteers.
 Our trail budget is allocated to employee wages, tools and equipment, trail signage, and a few small perks for volunteers.

 Creating durable and ecologically sensitive trails is a key focus of our maintenance program.
 WORCA works with local government and other NGOs such as AWARE, the Whistler Fisheries Stewardship Group, the Whistler Naturalists and IMBA to ensure that our contractors and volunteers perform their work to the highest environmental standards.

-We usually go for 3-4 hours and bang off a project.
+Trail nights are usually 3-4 hours in duration.
 Details on upcoming events will be listed in our member newsletters and on our website.
 Volunteers are asked to bring loppers, hand saws, drain digging tools (eg. pulaski or mattock) if they have them and water.
 It doesn’t matter if you don’t have tools or trail maintenance experience, we have plenty for everyone and will provide direction.
-Refreshments will be provided and all volunteers will be invited to the year-end volunteer party.
-Volunteers that put in 3 days of trail maintenance will be rewarded with a Whistler Mountain Bike Park ticket!
+Refreshments are usually provided by the trail night sponsor.
+Volunteers are rewarded with a Whistler Mountain Bike Park ticket for every 3 trail nights completed thanks to Whistler Blackcomb and the Vail Resorts EpicPromise Program!
 Please bring work gloves and clippers if you have them.
 All minors must be accompanied by an adult.